Reine Village in Lofoten Islands, Norway

 - EU nationals with status under the EU Settlement Scheme will still be able to use a national identity card to enter the UK until at least 31 December 2025.

-- Ferry services from Great Britain to Ireland and mainland Europe will continue to operate within the same regulatory framework as before, as international law governs these services.
+- Ferry services from Great Britain to Ireland and mainland Europe continue to operate within the same regulatory framework as before, as international law governs these services.

-- The Interbus Agreement does not cover cabotage (pick up and set down of passengers outside the coach company’s home country).
+- The Interbus Agreement does not cover cabotage services (pick up and set down of passengers outside the coach company’s home country).

-- UK licence holders will not require an International Driving Permit (IDP) for stays of up to 12 months in any EU and EEA country and Switzerland.
-For other countries please check here.
-If required, an IDP can be purchased from Post Offices.
+- UK licence photocard holders will not require an International Driving Permit (IDP) to drive in the EU or EFTA states.
+For a paper licence please see information here.

 - EU licence holders will not require an IDP to drive in the UK.

 - A UK trailer may need to be registered before being towed in some European countries.
 Further information is available here.

 - A green card (proof of insurance) is required for EU licence holders travelling to the UK and UK licence holders travelling to the EU.
 This can be obtained from insurance companies and one month’s notice is recommended to be given.
 If the vehicle is towing a trailer, an additional green card for the trailer may be required.